| Announced on | Rollout starts | Rollout ends |

 What is changing?

 Starting July 31, 2024, we no longer offer email and password as an authentication method for API calls for new accounts and for accounts that are not using this method.
-If you’re actively using this method today, you will be able to continue until January 22, 2026 and we will contact you separately over the following months with details on how you can migrate to API tokens or OAuth.
+If you are actively using this method today, you will be able to continue until January 12, 2026, when the method will begin to be phased out in all remaining Zendesk accounts over a period of 10 days.
+You must switch to using API tokens or OAuth before January 12, 2026 to avoid any impact due to this removal.

 End user authentication is not affected